sfaraz1/help/src/docs/spot-security/features/security-dashboard/create-preset.md

  <img src="/spot-security/_media/create-presets.png" />

-4. Enter a name for the preset, mark if you want to save this preset as the default, and click Save.
-For your first preset, you do not need to mark the default box.
+4. Enter a name for the preset, check the Set as Default Preset box if you want to save this preset as the default, and click Save.
+If this is your first preset, you do not need to mark the default box.

 Once you have created a new preset, the name will appear as part of the Security Summary title.